aaronsts/next-tailwind-ts/README.md

-# Project Template for Next.js with Tailwind & typescript
+# Next.js project with Tailwindcss and Typescript
+- added react-icons